 – Something that reminds you of them and something unexpected (not on their birthday or a holiday)

 – Allow her to hug you if she is a touchy-feely person, and you’re not!

 – Braid her hair

 Words of Affirmation:

 – Tell them you love them!
-(Don’t assume that they know, so you don’t need to say it)
+(Don’t assume that they know and you don’t need to say it)

-– Write a note of encouragement before a big interview, test, etc.
+– Write a note of encouragement before a big interview, test, scary doctor’s appointment, etc.

-– Write a note about how much their friendship means to you
+– Write a note about how much her friendship means to you

 (*Make sure to put your phone in your purse and leave it there during these interactions!)

-– Ask them to go for a walk in the park with you
+– Ask her to go for a walk in the park with you

 – Spend time working together or running errands together